CAAPIM/apim-charts/charts/gateway/README.md

 ```

 > **Warning:** Use `clearLocks: true` with caution.
 Forcefully releasing the lock while another process is actively updating the schema can corrupt the database.
+Remember not to leave this flag set to true.
+Instead, pass it as a parameter to helm upgrade on demand.
 #### Configuration